 Lee Enterprises rejects takeover bid from Alden hedge fund

-Newspaper publisher Lee Enterprises has rejected a takeover offer from the Alden Global Capital hedge fund that is one of the largest newspaper owners in the country with a reputation for intense cost cuts and layoffs.
+Newspaper publisher Lee Enterprises has rejected a takeover offer from the Alden Global Capital hedge fund that is one of the largest newspaper owners in the country with a reputation for intense cost cuts and layoffs, but the fight over the company’s future is likely far from over.

 “The Alden proposal grossly undervalues Lee and fails to recognize the strength of our business today, as the fastest-growing digital subscription platform in local media, and our compelling future prospects,” Lee Chairman Mary Junck said.

+But Ken Doctor, a longtime media analyst who now runs a local online journalism startup called Lookout Santa Cruz in California, said Alden isn’t likely to abandon its bid to acquire Lee because it believes it can extract profits from the company with the model it has used elsewhere that calls for selling off the real estate the chain owns and drastically cutting costs.

+“What Alden has done — and it’s now pretty proven community to community — it’s harvesting the last profits out of the newspaper business and it is doing that unapologetically,” Doctor said.

-When it made its offer last month, New York-based Alden said it already owned more than 6% of Lee’s stock.
-Alden didn’t immediately respond to Lee Thursday morning.
+Alden said last month when it made its offer that it already owned more than 6% of Lee’s stock.
+The New York-based hedge fund didn’t immediately respond to Lee Thursday.

+Even if Lee succeeds at turning away Alden, it will likely face pressure to sell itself to someone else in the next couple of years or find a suitor willing to take the company private.

+In that regard, Lee might be able to get assistance from its biggest financier, Warren Buffett’s Berkshire Hathaway, which has held Lee’s $483 million in debt since Berkshire decided to sell its newspaper chain to Lee in 2020.
+At the time, Buffett praised Lee as the best steward for its papers.
+Buffett did not immediately respond to a request for comment Thursday.

 After Alden made its unsolicited bid, Lee adopted a “poison-pill” plan that would make it more expensive for Alden to buy up Lee’s shares once it owns more than 10% of the company.
 Lee also rebuffed Alden’s attempt to nominate three new directors to the company’s board.